d2Anubis/Hate-Speech/README.md

 # HATE SPEECH ON BILLBOARD HOT 100 SONGS

-It has been scientifically proven that music has very powerful on brain.
-Over the years the music industry has gone through a massive change in it’s lyrics writing.
-According to an article on medium by performing sentiment analysis on Billboard Hot 100 songs it was found on average music lyrics gets 1.3% negative every year.
-Also we find many toxic songs makes it upto the most streaming songs.
-In this project, we try to see the trends of hate speech over the years using the BERT model.
-The OLID dataset is used to fine-tune the model and then transfer learning has been performed by testing it on songs.
-Since the testing dataset contains songs in different languages, zero-shot learning has been experimented.
+In today’s era the music industry has experienced massive growth and has gone through major changes in its composition.
+As the use of bad languages alter our behaviour in a negative way, it is very essential to keep people away from music that promotes hate.
+The lower age groups are the target of such songs and are mostly influenced by the use of hate and discriminative language in songs.
+Therefore we need to detect and highlight such songs and create awareness.

-After training the song on OLID dataset the model performs well on the validation dataset by resulting in an accuracy score of 0.76.
-However the zero-shot learning does not go well after testing it on the ToLD-Br dataset for portuguese.
-The model shows a macro avg f1-score of 0.59.
-However for the similar datasets according to paper on toxic language detection the model gives a macro avg f1-score of 0.56 which is quite comparable results from ours.
+Through this project it has been tried to detect hate speech using the BERT Multilingual model.
+The model has been fine tuned on the OLID dataset and then the transfer learning has been performed.
+Since the testing dataset consists of different languages, zero shot learning has also been experimented.

-On analyzing the trends of hate speech on hit songs it has been found that over the years there has been a massive increase in use of hate speech in songs.
-On looking at the most frequently occurring words we can easily conclude that the model was able to identify the songs with bad lyrics.
+The model was able to achieve a 76% macro-F1 score and therefore the analysis made can be called effective.
+Also upon examining the most frequent words one could easily conclude our analysis produced desired results.